Drug-Induced Magnesium Deficiency

 • Poor Carbohydrate Metabolism

-These symptoms may be indicative of other serious conditions—please consult your doctor to determine the underlying cause of these symptoms.
+These symptoms may be indicative of other serious conditions—please consult your doctor to determine the underlying cause.

 For educational purposes only: This information has not been evaluated by the Food and Drug AdministrationThis information is not intended to diagnose, treat, cure, or prevent any disease.
 Magnesium deficiency and its symptoms can be a serious health condition.
 It is advised that you consult with your physician or health care provider regarding magnesium supplementation.